 The two best known and most popular types of laser eye surgery are LASIK and LASEK.
-Both procedures can be enhanced by following following iDesign, a highly advanced innovation which captures up to 1,257 micro readings of your eye prescription.
+Both procedures can be enhanced by Johnson Johnson vision iDesign, a highly advanced innovation which captures up to 1,257 micro readings of your eye prescription.